qua-platform/qua-qsim/README.md

 ### 2. Map your QUA elements to simulation channels

-After defining your simulated quantum parameters, the next step is to map the elements from your QUA configuration to the corresponding simulation channels.
-This mapping ensures that the quantum operations defined in your QUA program are correctly applied to the simulated qubits and resonators.
+Map the elements from your QUA configuration to the corresponding simulation channels.
+This ensures the quantum operations in your QUA program are correctly applied to the simulated qubits and resonators.

-Mapping QUA elements to simulation channels involves linking each element in your QUA configuration to the appropriate backend channel in your simulation setup.
-This step is crucial for accurate simulation, as it aligns the logical operations in your QUA program with the physical actions in the simulated quantum system.

-Below is an example of how to map QUA elements to simulation channels:

 ```python
 from quaqsim.architectures.from_qua_channels import (